blinkingleds/SonicGlow/README.md

 ## License

 This project is licensed under the MIT License.
 The included `rpi_ws281x` library is distributed under its own license.

+## TODOs

+1. Add an acrylic diffuser panel in the front.
+2. Switching between ambient and other modes based on music detection.
+The current method is based on loudness.
+3. Improve FFT spectrum visualization - reduce flickering, power line noise impacting lower frequency bins.